sanderpukk/vectortile_3857/README.md

 it over HTTP (the same approach as Lithuania's [national-basemap](https://github.com/govlt/national-basemap)).

-The folder is self-contained (own Docker image, compose project, volumes, and viewer) so it can be moved to its own repository.
+This repo is self-contained (own Docker image, compose project, volumes, and viewer).

 ## Layout